jdinh8124/algorithms-and-code-challenges/README.md

 ## About
 - This repository was created to help me continue to grow and improve on my JavaScript, jQuery, and analytical skills everyday.
+- Below are a variety of code challenges, SQL query practice, and interview coding questions I have faced in real life interviews

 ## Sites Used:
 - Edabit